 In addition to schools, prospective master's degree students can seek scholarships from organizations that provide funding opportunities for particular demographic groups, as well as for students who are studying particular topics.
 Here are a few options:

-- The National Black MBA Association offers a $10,000 scholarship for black students.
+- The National Black MBA Association offers a scholarship for 14,000 black students in 40 professional Chapters.

 - The American Association of University Women offers fellowships for master's degree students studying architecture, computer/information sciences, engineering and mathematics/statistics.
 Women of color in MBA programs can also apply for funding for their second year of study.